nicky-nym/nicky-nym.github.io/index.md

 New cities create value, and demand.
   * [TODO: examples]

+"Our biggest urban problems today—growing inequality, rampant gentrification, housing unaffordability, and increasing segregation—all have roots in the staggering cost of urban land."[^manhattan]

+"The developable land in Manhattan—excluding parks, roads, and highways—was worth between $1.54 and $1.95 trillion, for an average of $1.74 trillion"[^manhattan]

+from 1950 to 2015, the value of Manhattan land grew at an annual rate of 5.5 percent beyond inflation[^manhattan]

+"Corner lots are significantly more valuable than mid-block lots, according to the study, and lots in close proximity to Broadway, which runs the length of the island, also have higher values."[^manhattan]

 > In Africa "we should be building 40 million new homes or 160 Atlantas every year. ...
 > Africa has 54 countries.
 Altogether they do not build 1 million homes a year.
 > The gap is the opportunity.
 40 million modest homes require an investment of